unitedstates/congress/README.md

 * Scrapers for House and Senate roll call votes.

-* A scraper for GPO FDSys, the official repository for most legislative documents.
+* A document fetcher for GovInfo.gov, which holds bill text, bill status, and other official documents.

 * A defunct THOMAS scraper for presidential nominations in Congress.